Shows

 10. Riders in Walk/Trot divisions may not enter canter classes and may not canter or lope on the show grounds for the entire day.
 Doing so will result in elimination without refund.

 11. The Show Committee reserves the right to add, split, combine, or cancel classes.
-If a class has less than 3 entries, it may run simultaneously with another class, judged separately.
+Classes that do not have a minimum of 3 entries will be cancelled.

 12. Judge’s decisions are FINAL.
 Discrepancies or questions must be directed to the Ring Steward or Secretary’s booth for show management.
 Under no circumstances should any discrepancy be directed to the judge.